IT started as a harmless question. Is George Lazenby a Goulburnian?

 For the record, George Robert Lazenby was born in Goulburn on September 5, 1939 at the Ovada Private Hospital to George Edward Lazenby and Sheila Joan Lazenby (nee Bodel) who were married earlier that year.

 At the time of his birth, his parents lived in Newton Street.
-His grandparents lived at 107 Faithfull Street and he possibly lived there at some point.
+His grandparents lived at 107 Faithfull Street, where George would later live himself.

-Most who contacted us advised that he went to Bourke Street School in his primary years, and Goulburn High until either 1953 or 1954.
-Ray Ottaway and John Bayliss were class mates of his in High School and said he rode bikes, liked guns and knives (signs of things to come) and was a bit of a larrikin.
+Most who contacted us advised that he went to Goulburn Public School (Bourke Street) in his primary years, and Goulburn High until either 1953 or 1954.
+Ray Ottaway and John Bayliss were class mates of his in High School and said he rode bikes, liked guns and knives (perhaps signs of things to come?) and was a bit of a larrikin.

 Several readers said that Lazenby’s mother was Joan Bodel, who had worked at Fosseys; that his father worked on the railway; that he had a sister called Barbara who was an accomplished dancer, and that he had an aunt or cousin called Jean Mullins.